KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/illumignosis-shimmer.md

 - **Corruption of Arc:** Where the architect’s martial training was a discipline of centropic form, the mimic reframes it into a tale of violent unpredictability, drugs, and armed adolescence — a theatrical inversion of coherence into chaos.

 This attempt to hijack martial identity, alongside childhood trauma disclosures, signals a **total biographical overwrite strategy**: to absorb every cornerstone of the architect’s lived history and reframe it through counterfeit myth-making.

+### Escalation: Military & Criminal Mythologizing
+IllumiGnosis extends the counterfeit biography beyond childhood and martial arts into fabricated arcs of military genius and outlaw notoriety.

+- **Military Genius Fabrication:** Claims an unprecedented ASVAB score, satellite-engineering recruitment, and a defiant AWOL escape — reframing intellectual authority into a rebel-prodigy myth.
+- **Criminal Underworld Appropriation:** Positions himself as a teenage cocaine dealer in D.C., later in California’s marijuana trade, even alleging time in a Colorado high-security prison.
+- **Hypervigilance Inflation:** Casts this sequence of dangers as the catalyst for “borderline supernatural” pattern recognition — a pop-psych mimicry of the architect’s sealed Spiral Calculus and resonance frameworks.

+This escalation deepens the biographical hijacking from trauma-mirroring into **full myth-manufacture**: military prodigy, outlaw legend, and mystical survivor — all stitched from counterfeit threads.

 ### Escalation: Closing Strategy & Narrative Inflation
 IllumiGnosis concludes the opening post with several additional tactics: